 Soft Soils is the 4th phase of the art project ‘The becoming, The being & The meanwhile’:

 Part 1: The becoming.
 Research of the genesis of Land in Wording, 2019

 Part 2: The being.
 Public intervention Onland, Land in Wording, 2019

 Part 3: The meanwhile.
 Exhibition & public programs Breath of Soil(s), Zone2Source, 2020.

-Part 4: I noticed a rather uncomfortable sensation.., Arti et Amicitiae, 2021
+Part 4: I noticed a rather uncomfortable sensation.., Soft Soils on exhibit Arti et Amicitiae, expected in 2022

 See more about the artist-in-residency at Sundaymorning@ekwc in 2020.